Router configuration

 Treats query parameters as route parameters.
 Avoid new usage; scheduled for removal in the next major release.

 Pass a partial options object—the router merges your values with the defaults so you only specify what changes.
-If you need to adjust settings later, resolve
+Configure options before the router starts (for example, via

 Choose between hash and pushState routing using useUrlFragmentHash